gdbots/pbjx-bundle-php/README.md

   command_bus:
     transport: ~ # in_memory, firehose, gearman, kinesis
   event_bus:
-    transport: gearman # in_memory, firehose, gearman, kinesis
+    transport: ~ # in_memory, firehose, gearman, kinesis
   request_bus:
-    # requests must be return a value, so firehose and kinesis simply run
+    # requests must return a value, so firehose and kinesis simply run
     # the request in memory as they don't support request/response.
     transport: ~ # in_memory, gearman
   transport: